Deep Sentinel Home Security System

 How Does Deep Sentinel Compare to Its Competitors?

-While cameras from Arlo and Nest Secure offer AI, with person detecting and facial recognition, Deep Sentinel’s AI is more advanced and can differentiate between threatening and non-threatening behaviors, which you can read about below.
+While cameras from Arlo and Nest Secure offer AI, with person detecting and facial recognition, as you can see in our review of Nest Secure, Deep Sentinel’s AI is more advanced and can differentiate between threatening and non-threatening behaviors, which you can read about below.
 Plus, all Deep Sentinel systems come with monitoring, while it’s optional with Arlo and no longer available from Nest, as their system, Nest Secure, has been discontinued.
 If you want to self-monitor and avoid monthly fees, these might be better options for you.